david-pang/frontend-mentor-huddle-curved-sections-tailwind/README.md

 ### What I learned

-This challenge allowed me to apply my Tailwind CSS skills to a simple project.
+This challenge allowed me to apply my Tailwind CSS and RWD skills to a simple project.

 ### Useful resources